tsenftle/redox_benchmarks/README.md

 ## **Reference to Manuscript**

 - The data presented in this repository is distributed as part of the publication
-  **"Can reduction potentials be calculated with plane-wave density functional theory?
-Comparing the accuracy of VASPsol and VASPsol++ to SMD and COSMO-RS solvation methods."**
+  **"Computing standard reduction potentials of solvated species: Accuracy of VASPsol and VASPsol++ versus SMD and COSMO-RS solvation methods"**
 - DOI: (currently under review).
 - Data gathered and prepared by **Christian Sandoval-Pauker**, Postdoctoral Fellow, Smalley-Curl Institute, Rice University, Houston, TX 77005.